 Neurosciences (Brain & Spine)

 Bowen, James D; Kozma, Chris M; Grosso, Megan M; and Phillips, Amy L, "A real-world comparison of relapse rates, healthcare costs and resource use among patients with multiple sclerosis newly initiating subcutaneous interferon beta-1a versus oral disease-modifying drugs."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 895.